appupratik/MyPythonMiniProjects/README.md

 4. reverse_word_in_string.py for reverse words from entered string
 5. ip_address_sort.py for sorting ip address with last digit
 6. sort_zero_at_end.py for sorting '0' at end in list
+7. Shield_Hydra_members.py is Logical Game for find the output which are not Shiled members